Uncle-Tom-s-School/sunnyside-f4tboiz07/README.md

 ## Deploying your project

 As mentioned above, there are many ways to host your project for free.
-Our recommended hosts are:
+Our recommend hosts are:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)